alnsn/bpfjit/README.rst

 BUILDING
 ========

-You need to extract sljit tarball to sljit/ subdirectory.
+Extract sljit tarball to sljit/ subdirectory.
 Make sure you pass --keep-old-files (-k) option to tar to keep Makefiles from bpfjit.

 $ cd sljit/
 $ tar zktf /path/to/sljit-0.86.tar.gz